HengyeChen/oligo_design/README.md

 > output_seqs = 'oligos\oligo_filtered.txt';\
 > [all_mat,final_seq] = BindingsitecheckHC_v2(oligo_file,bkg_file,PWM_folder,cutoffFile,PF,PR,cutsite,result_file,output_seqs);

-BindingsitecheckHC_v2.m scan each oligo and uses PWMs and cutoff file to determine the existence of each TF motif. oligos with unintended motifs will be removed.
+BindingsitecheckHC_v2.m generates 100bp oligos, scans each oligo, and uses PWMs and cutoff file to determine the existence of each TF motif. oligos with unintended motifs will be removed.

 ## Examples of output files
 ### oligos and filtered oligos